Best Formula 1 Books

 F1-nut.com Recommended Formula 1 books – hardcovers (click links to read full book reviews)

-Former top of the list.
+Another former top of the list.
 Before his 50 years of Formula One book, I rated Fascination Formula 1 as one of the best F1 books.
-Close to 400 pages of dramatic photo panels.
+Close to 400 pages of dramatic photo panels – a must if you are a fan of the 1970s through to 1990’s era of F1.

 All the McLaren F1 and racecars profiled.
 The 2020 edition adds updated content to the 2008 edition which was the definitive car book for any McLaren F1 fan.